 Maintaining customer satisfaction is an important aspect of a coffee house supervisor's work.
 The supervisor monitors the coffee house so that the environment is clean and organized.
 They may also need to deal with upset customers.
 They may also train staff to make beverages according to preferred standards.
 It may also be the supervisor's job to teach employees about food preparation and sanitation.

 While only a high school education is sufficient for this job, taking relevant courses can improve your knowledge and skills, thereby improving your job prospects as well.
-The job growth is slower than average and the salary is variable, so having experience and some extra education can help you stand out.
+The job growth is higher than average and the salary is variable, so having experience and some extra education can help you stand out.